devleaks/TouchPortal-X-Plane-UDP/README.md

 ```

-The above declaration will create a Touch Portal state named `Pressure in hPa` and its value
+The above declaration will create a Touch Portal dynamic state named `Pressure in hPa` and its value
 will reflect the value of the `sim/cockpit2/gauges/actuators/barometer_setting_in_hg_pilot` multiplied by 33.6839 and rounded.

 The `dataref-rounding` is a parameter that rounds the raw dataref value as it is received
 from X-Plane before it is substitued in the formula.

-It prevents rapidly (and often isignificantly) fluctuating datarefs to provoque too frequent state value changes.
+It prevents rapidly (and often insignificantly) fluctuating datarefs to provoque too frequent state value changes.
 When carefully rounded to a significant value, the dataref update will only provoke a Touch Portal state update when really necessry.